ejparnell/intro-to-mongodb/README.md

 ## Wrap up

 MongoDB is a NoSQL document-orientated database that allows us to store loosely related documents in collections.
-While interacting with MongoDB through the shell like we did in this talk is not something we would use in an actual world application, it's a must-know for development.
+Interacting with MongoDB through the shell, like in this talk, is not something we would use in an actual world application; it's a must-know for development.
 As developers, we need to know how to query our databases directly to see how our code manipulates the documents.
+This helps debug and understand how our application interacts with the database.

+### MongoDB Terms to know

+Through this talk, we touched on words that were new to us.
+Here are the main ones we want to take away from this talk:

+- **NoSQL** - A type of database that does not use a relational database's traditional rows and columns.
+- **Database** - Organized collection of data stored locally or remotely.
+- **Collections** - A group of documents stored in a database.
+- **Document** - A record in a collection comprising field/value pairs.
+- **CRUD** - Create, Read, Update, and Delete database interactions.
+- **_id** - A field MongoDB creates when a document is created.
+This field is unique and immutable.
+- **ObjectId** - A BSON data type that is a 12-byte identifier that is unique in the collection.

+### MongoDB Methods

+Here are the methods we used in this talk:

+- **db.collection.insertOne()** - Insert a single document into a collection.
+- **db.collections.insertMany()** - Insert multiple documents into a collection.
+- **db.collection.find()** - Query a collection for all documents or a subset of documents.
+- **db.collection.findOne()** - Query a collection for a single document.
+- **db.collection.updateMany()** - Update multiple documents in a collection.
+- **db.collection.updateOne()** - Update a single document in a collection.
+- **db.collection.deleteOne()** - Delete a single document in a collection.
+- **db.collection.deleteMany()** - Delete multiple documents in a collection.

+## Have questions?
+Or see a mistake?

+If you have questions or see a mistake in this talk, open an issue on this repository.
+I would love to hear from you.